Pokémon Pinball: Ruby & Sapphire: Release

 Pokémon Pinball: Ruby & Sapphire was first revealed at E3 2003 for the Game Boy Advance.
 It was also shown at the 2003 Games Convention in Leipzig, Germany, as well as at the European Computer Trade Show in London, England.
 Developed by Jupiter and published by Nintendo.
 It is based on Pokémon Ruby and Sapphire, and features Pokémon available in those games.
 It was first released in Japan on August 1, 2003, and in North America on August 25 of the same year.
 The North American date coincided with the five-year anniversary of Pokémon Red and Blue's North American release.
-It was released in PAL regions several months later on November 14.
+It was released in Australia on September 26, 2003, and in the United Kingdom two months later on November 14.
 A Nintendo eShop version for the Wii U was released on January 1, 2015.

 Reception

 Pre-release reception

 Before its release, Pokémon Pinball Ruby & Sapphire received generally positive impressions from critics.
 After a play test by Anoop Gantayat of IGN, he felt that fans of the series would enjoy it.
 He also praised the visuals, calling them "bright, colorful, and happy".
 However, he bemoaned the lack of e-Reader support, a feature common in Game Boy Advance games at the time.
 Craig Harris, also from IGN, found it to be a fun game, anticipating its release.
 IGN also included it in a list of the 10 big Game Boy Advance games of 2003.
 GameSpy described it as "much more than a pinball game", describing its gameplay mechanics as "unique".